joinself/self-sdk-examples/android/SelfExamples/README.md

 This app connect to another app by an inbox address and sends, receives chat messages.

 - You need to use server SDK (go-sdk, jvm-sdk) to configure an account, handle `onKeyPackage` callback and open the inbox.

+Steps:
+  - Register an account
   - Enter server inbox address, then click `Connect` to establish a connection with server.
+  - Enter a message and send it.

 Build & install command
 ```bash